GlacioHack/geoutils/README.md

 the most common higher-level tasks needed by geospatial users.

 If you are looking for an accessible Python package to write the Python equivalent of your [GDAL](https://gdal.org/) command lines, or of your
-[QGIS](https://www.qgis.org/en/site/) analysis pipeline **without a steep learning curve** on GIS syntax, GeoUtils is perfect for you!
-For more advanced users, GeoUtils also aims at being efficient and scalable by supporting lazy loading and parallel computing.
+[QGIS](https://www.qgis.org/en/site/) analysis pipeline **without a steep learning curve** on Python GIS syntax, GeoUtils is perfect for you!
+For more advanced users, GeoUtils also aims at being efficient and scalable by supporting lazy loading and parallel computing (ongoing).

 GeoUtils relies on [Rasterio](https://github.com/rasterio/rasterio), [GeoPandas](https://github.com/geopandas/geopandas) and [Pyproj](https://github.com/pyproj4/pyproj) for georeferenced
 calculations, and on [NumPy](https://github.com/numpy/numpy) and [Xarray](https://github.com/pydata/xarray) for numerical analysis.
-It allows easy access to the functionalities of these packages through composition, and good inter-operability with rapid conversions.
+It allows easy access to the functionalities of these packages through interfacing or composition, and quick inter-operability through object conversion.

 ## Documentation